seanhess/seanhess.github.com/_posts/2015-08-17-practical-haskell-importing-code.md

     printNumbers = do
       putStrLn (show (3+4))

-Only the [Prelude][prelude] is imported automatically.
-If you want to use anything else, you need to import it.
+Only the [Prelude][prelude] module is imported automatically.
+If you want to use any other module, you need to import it.
 Imports belong at the top of your program.
-Let's import `readFile` and write a program that prints out our stack config file
+Let's import `readFile` from the module `System.IO` and write a program that prints out our stack config file

     import System.IO (readFile)